Doctor SpinThe PR BlogMedia RelationsPublic Relations vs Publicity

 Source: Public Relations Review 4McCombs, M. (1977).
 Agenda setting function of mass media.
 Public Relations Review, 3, 89 – 95. https://doi.org/10.1016/S0363-8111(77)80008 – 8

-Some PR professionals are Media Relations specialists.
-Their typical duties encompass a range of tasks to manage and enhance the organization’s reputation through the media.
+Some PR professionals are media relations specialists.
+Their typical duties encompass a range of tasks related to managing and enhancing the organization’s reputation through the media.

 Here are some of their core responsibilities:

 • Developing media relations strategies.
-Crafting comprehensive strategies that outline how the organization will engage with the media, including identifying key messages, target audiences, and the most effective channels for communication.
+Craft strategies that outline how the organisation will engage with the media, including identifying key messages, target audiences, and the most effective channels for communication.

 • Managing media inquiries (press office).
-Serving as the primary point of contact for all media inquiries, responding promptly, and providing accurate information to journalists.
+Serve as the primary point of contact for all media inquiries, responding promptly and providing accurate information to journalists.

-• Organizing press conferences and media events.
-Planning and executing events specifically designed for the media, such as press conferences, interviews, and media tours, to facilitate direct interaction with the organization’s spokespeople.
+• Organising press conferences and media events.
+Plan and execute events for the media, such as press conferences, interviews, and media tours, to facilitate direct interaction with the organization’s spokespeople.

 • Media monitoring.
-Keeping track of media coverage related to the organization, its industry, and competitors, to understand media sentiment and the effectiveness of media relations strategies.
+Monitor media coverage related to the organisation, its industry, and competitors to understand media sentiment and the effectiveness of media relations strategies.

 • Crisis communication.
-Developing and implementing communication strategies to manage and mitigate negative publicity in times of crisis, ensuring that the organization’s viewpoint is understood.
+Developing and implementing communication strategies to manage and mitigate negative publicity in times of crisis, ensuring that the organisation’s viewpoint is understood.

 • Building and maintaining relationships with the media.
-Establishing and nurturing professional relationships with journalists, bloggers, and influencers to ensure ongoing interest and coverage of the organization’s activities.
+Establishing and nurturing professional relationships with journalists, bloggers, and influencers to ensure ongoing interest and coverage of the organisation’s activities.

 • Media training for spokespersons.
 Preparing executives and designated spokespeople for media interviews, public appearances, message development, and media training.